Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 		![](../assets/devices/selected.png)

 	The downloaded archive is named `DeviceDownload.zip`.
-When you unzip this archive, you will have a folder that contains two more zip archives:

-	- `nRF5SDK160098a08e2.zip`
-	- `s140nrf52701.zip`

-	Unzip both of these archives and copy the `nRF5SDK160098a08e2` and `s140nrf52701` directories into the `nrf5` directory.
+Unzip the archive and copy the `nRF5SDK160098a08e2` directory into the `nrf5` directory.

 6. Setup the `NRF_SDK_DIR` environment variable to point at the nRF5 SDK directory: